-As Brand Consultant, I led on identifying issues with how we as a district were presenting the brand, sought approval and the designed brand elements, and developed the brands proposition and obtained key stake holders positive engagement.
+As Brand Consultant, I led on identifying issues with how we as a district were presenting the brand, sought approval and the designed brand elements, and developed the brand’s proposition and obtained the engagement of key stakeholders.
 Working with Susan Rayner the D91 PR manager and the DLT, I then successfully introduced a new design style for the District and produced over 50 adverts in various formats which have been adopted by many clubs in D91 and received favourable feedback from Club Growth Directors throughout Region 10, when presented by Rupa at a recent meeting.
-In addition I designed the new D91 web site.
+In addition, I designed the new D91 website.

-As area Director in October 2019 I helped my clubs achieve the 4th highest Area Retention rate (96.8%) in District 91.
-I also led a team that organised a new style of TLI in January 2020, which focused on leadership skills which could be used both in and outside of Toastmasters.
+As Area Director in October 2019, I helped my clubs achieve the 4th highest Area Retention rate (96.8%) in District 91.
+I also led a team that organised a new style of TLI in January 2020, which focused on leadership skills that could be used both in and outside of Toastmasters.

-With each of these achievements I have always set clear goals which are easily understood.
-I then establishing teams with good communications with each team member and between members is the best way to achieve results.
+With each of these achievements, I have always set clear goals which are easily understood.
+I believe that establishing teams with good communications with each team member and between members is the best way to achieve results.
 I also explain the reasons for change or a goal to individuals who are reluctant to change or reach for a goal and to build consensus whenever possible.
-For example, fully introducing Easyspeak at Chiltern meant spending time explaining the reason for the change and overcoming reasons not to adopt the new education system.
-I had a similar problem with Amnesty with many saying “Amnesty is not Coke Cola, why should we be a brand?”
-Usually I would explain what will happen if the organisation doesn’t change, why the change is necessary and clearly define what the benefits of change will be as the context Amnesty worked in had changed since it was first founded in the early 1960s.
+For example, fully introducing Easyspeak at Chiltern meant spending time explaining the reason for the change and overcoming reasons against adopting the new education system.
+I had a similar problem with Amnesty with many saying “Amnesty is not Coca Cola, why should we be a brand?”
+Usually, I would explain what will happen if the organisation doesn’t change, why the change is necessary and clearly define what the benefits of change will be as the context Amnesty worked in had changed since it was first founded in the early 1960s.

 What are the main responsibilities of the Club Growth Director that you are aware of?